img02/SteamBoosterPackHelper/README.md

 # SteamBoosterPackHelper
 Firefox / Chrome extensions for instant opening and creating booster packs with one click.

-Adds a button to the Inventory and Create Booster pages.
+Adds a button to the Inventory and Booster Pack Creator pages.

 # Firefox